The History of the Camping Chair

 Use of aluminum consumer goods gradually grew after World War II.
 Most chairs designed for camping were made from polyester canvas and sliding aluminium or steel tubes which are connected by plastic joint parts and rivets.
 This British army folding chair is the same design that can be purchased in camping shops.

 British Army Camping chair

-Chair One is the most important outdoor chair design in many decades not only because of its lightweight but also because of great lower back support.
+Chair One was created using a combination of principles from the Greek Diphros stool and the Fenby chairs, adapted to suit contemporary materials.
+It has a central X shaped core to which the legs are attached(Diphros) and the fabric (Fenby).
+It is the most important outdoor chair design in many decades not only because of its lightweight but also because of superior lower back support.
 By making the lower back area narrower Helinox designers created a chair that lets you sit with your back straight without effort.
-The sitting posture of the most camping chairs before Chair One was not very ergonomic.
-Most traditional camping chairs' fabrics have a rounded shape.
-That means if the sitter relaxes when sitting he or she is slouching.
+The sitting posture of most camping chairs before Chair One was not very ergonomic; most traditional fabrics have a rounded shape meaning that sitter is slouching when relaxed.

 Currently, the lightweight chairs have a shoulder height range and a high back range.
 The shoulder height range, which is lighter, constitutes the biggest market share of this kind of camping chairs.
 The shoulder height chairs do not offer head support.
 If you like a good afternoon snooze you might want to consider a high back chair, like Robens Observer Chair.
 These chairs are still light, with most weighing 1.3-1.5kgs (2.8-3.3lbs).

 But Helinox is still the market leader in the manufacture of lightweight camping chairs, the lightest one Chair Zero weighing only 488 grams(1.1lb)!